Negation

 She ain't trying enough. → She isn't trying enough.

-When we use a negative marker with another negative word in the same sentence or when we use a negative marker with a negative verb, a double negative is formed.
+When a negative marker is used with another negative word in the same sentence or when a negative marker is used with a negative verb, a double negative is formed.
 Sometimes native speakers use double negation in everyday English, but it is not grammatically correct.
 Check out the examples:

 ✗ I won't never talk to him again. → ✓ I will never talk to him again.